splot/di/README.md

 - Supports both constructor (`arguments` option) and setter injection (`call` option).
 - Includes a "parameter container" and parameters can be used inside of various options or as dependencies or include one another.
-- Can notify other services about a service existence (e.g. for adding handlers to a collection).
+- Services can notify (call) other services (e.g. for adding handlers to a collection).
 - Supports factory definitions, where service is created by calling a method on another service.
 - Definitions can extend each other to avoid repeating common formulae (`extends` option).
 - Allows optional arguments.
 - Reads definitions from YML files.
 - Supports private, read only and aliased services as well as singleton services (default) and not-singleton services (option).
 - Compatible with [PHP Container Interoperability](https://github.com/container-interop/container-interop) project.
+- Container state can be cached to prevent rebuilding it on every request.

 ## TL;DR docs